 Everyone that plays video games has a favorite, one that they keep on coming back to.
-For me, based on the amount of time I spent playing it, the enjoyment I got out of it and the feeling I get whenever I think about it, it has to be 2001's Operation Flashpoint: Cold War Crisis.
+For me, it has to be 2001's Operation Flashpoint: Cold War Crisis.
 The hours I spent even just in the mission editor back in the day make it an ironclad 10/10.
 But, according to Metacritic, it's more like an 8.5/10.
 Not bad, but all in all there aren't many forms of entertainment which inspire such passion and vehement differences in opinion.

 Unsurprisingly, gamers often disagree with critics.
 Nowhere on this top ten list is that more pronounced than with Tony Hawk's Pro Skater 2 on Playstation.
 A critic score of 98/100 compares with a distinctly average 7.5/10 from users.
-When looking at the best games of all time from a gamer's perspective, 2015's The Witcher 3: Wild Hunt on PC is sitting pretty at the top with an average user score of 9.4/10 (critics give it a 93/100).
+When looking at the best games of all time from a gamer's perspective, 2002's Resident Evil on Gamecube is one of three games with an average user score of 9.7/10 (critics give it a 91/100).